 - For the final decision, the subject editor either directly recommends to the managing editor in charge the acceptance/rejection of the revised manuscript for publication or consults again referees.
 In case of acceptance or rejection, the managing editor is asked to verify the decision of the subject editor.
 She/he can either approve it or request additional corrections.

 - The peer-review process of each manuscript is summarized in the manuscript records.
-Topical editors/special issue editors, authors, and referees have access to parts that concern them.
+Topic editors/special issue editors, authors, and referees have access to parts that concern them.